stelcodes/nuzzle/README.md

 ### Adding Keys to Page Entries
 Nuzzle adds these keys to every page map:
-- `:nuzzle/url`: The path of the page from the website's root without the `index.html` part (ex `"/blog-posts/learning-clojure/"`).
+- `:nuzzle/url`: The key of the page (the vector of keywords representing the URL) is added to the page map.
 - `:nuzzle/index`: A set of page entry keys that should be indexed by the respective web page.
 - `:nuzzle/render-content`: A function that returns the page's associated content file converted to HTML (if `:nuzzle/content` key is present, otherwise returns `nil`).
 - `:nuzzle/get-config`: A function that allows you to freely access your Nuzzle config from inside your page rendering function.
-- `:nuzzle/page-key`: The key associated with the respective page entry is added to the page entry map for access in your page rendering function.

 ### Adding Keys to Option Entries
 - `:nuzzle/render-content`: Same as above but only added if the associated value is a map and `:nuzzle/content` is present.
 Can be used to create content snippets to use on several pages.